 The American Standard 2461.002.020 Cambridge is the model I ended up getting because I can’t live without my hour-long baths.
 The 2461.002.020 Cambridge is very safe because it’s slip-resistant and has a comfy beveled headrest.

-Materials-wise, this tub is light, yet sturdy, so it was a good investment.
+Materials-wise, this high-quality tub is light, yet sturdy, so it was a good investment.
 It was easy to fit inside my bath, so I didn’t have to pay my plumber extra.

 Here’s a summary of its top features and benefits: